Home » FAQs

 Residents who were evacuated or impacted by the derailment can request assistance with lodging, food, clothing, gas, childcare, laundry, pet care, and more.
 We have also established a $1 million fund available immediately to the community.

-Help with claims and information about resources can be answered by reaching out to our resource hotline at (800) 230-7049 (call during Family Assistance Center operating hours) or by visiting the Family Assistance Center at 191 E. Rebecca Street, East Palestine, OH 44413
+Help with claims and information about resources can be answered by reaching out to our Family Assistance Center at (800) 230-7049 (call during Family Assistance Center operating hours) or by visiting the Family Assistance Center at 248 North Market Street, East Palestine, OH 44413

 Are residents giving up future rights to claims by signing paperwork for the inconvenience payments?